conjure-cp/conjure/docs/installation.rst

 You can also verify that the installed solvers are all operational:

 .. code-block:: bash

-    # downlad a small bundle of files, we will use this to test the installation
+    # download a small bundle of files, we will use this to test the installation
     wget https://github.com/conjure-cp/conjure/releases/download/v2.6.0/conjure-allsolver-test-v2.6.0.zip

     # run the test
     unzip conjure-allsolver-test-v2.6.0.zip && bash test.sh

-`test.sh` should produce a bunch of output and include "Pass!" as the last line.
+``test.sh`` should produce a bunch of output and include "Pass!" as the last line.

 Note that this quick start guide is not a replacement for the complete installation instructions; please keep reading to learn more.